Mercy201/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd ~ command that changes the working directory to the user’s home directory ls -l command to Display current directory contents in a long format ls -al command to Display current directory contents, including hidden files
+cd ~ command that changes the working directory to the user’s home directory ls -l command to Display current directory contents in a long format ls -al command to Display current directory contents, including hidden files ls -lna command that Display current directory contents in long format, with user and group IDs displayed numerically and hidden files